-The Department is engaged in ongoing discussions with some of the Tribes on issues related to water rights and administration of water resources.
-Activities are generally conducted under Executive Order 96-30
+OWRD is engaged in ongoing discussions with some of the Tribes on issues related to water rights and administration of water resources.
+Activities are generally conducted under Executive Order 96-30, or specific provisions of federal and state law.
+In 2001, the Oregon Legislature turned the executive order into law with Senate Bill 770.

 Water Management and Water Use Regulation